 Whitepaper for Next-Gen Privacy Protocol

-Zcoin will release a whitepaper detailing its next-gen privacy protocol that uses new zero knowledge proof schemes that do not require trusted setup and with improved performance and privacy.
+Zcoin will release a whitepaper detailing its next-gen privacy protocol that uses new zero-knowledge proof schemes that do not require a trusted setup and with improved performance and privacy.
 The aim is to have a system which is privacy on by default.